 11.1 Aggregate Liability

-TO THE EXTENT NOT PROHIBITED BY LAW AND EXCEPT FOR CUSTOMER’S LIABILITY ARISING UNDER OR IN CONNECTION WITH SECTIONS 2 AND 3, AND CUSTOMER’S PAYMENT OBLIGATIONS UNDER SECTION 4, THE MAXIMUM AGGREGATE LIABILITY OF EITHER PARTY, TOGETHER WITH ITS RESPECTIVE AFFILIATES, ARISING OUT OF OR RELATED TO THIS AGREEMENT, THE DPA AND ALL ORDER FORMS, WHETHER IN CONTRACT, TORT (INCLUDING NEGLIGENCE AND STRICT LIABILITY) OR UNDER ANY OTHER THEORY OF LIABILITY, SHALL NOT EXCEED IN THE AGGREGATE THE TOTAL PAYMENTS MADE BY CUSTOMER TO CONTENTSTACK (LESS ANY SERVICE CREDITS OR AMOUNTS REFUNDED OR CREDITED) IN THE TWELVE (12) MONTHS PRECEDING THE FIRST CLAIM MADE UNDER THIS AGREEMENT AND/OR ANY APPLICABLE ORDER FORM(S).
+TO THE EXTENT NOT PROHIBITED BY LAW EXCEPT FOR CUSTOMER’S LIABILITY ARISING UNDER OR IN CONNECTION WITH SECTIONS 2 AND 3, CUSTOMER’S PAYMENT OBLIGATIONS UNDER SECTION 4, THE MAXIMUM AGGREGATE LIABILITY OF EITHER PARTY, TOGETHER WITH ITS RESPECTIVE AFFILIATES, ARISING OUT OF OR RELATED TO THIS AGREEMENT, THE DPA AND ALL ORDER FORMS, WHETHER IN CONTRACT, TORT (INCLUDING NEGLIGENCE AND STRICT LIABILITY) OR UNDER ANY OTHER THEORY OF LIABILITY, SHALL NOT EXCEED IN THE AGGREGATE THE TOTAL PAYMENTS MADE BY CUSTOMER TO CONTENTSTACK (LESS ANY SERVICE CREDITS OR AMOUNTS REFUNDED OR CREDITED) IN THE TWELVE (12) MONTHS IMMEDIATELY PRECEDING THE FIRST CLAIM MADE UNDER THIS AGREEMENT AND/OR ANY APPLICABLE ORDER FORM(S).
 CUSTOMER SHALL BE LIABLE FOR THE ACTS AND OMISSIONS OF ITS USERS AND AFFILIATES.
 IN NO EVENT SHALL CONTENTSTACK BE LIABLE FOR THE ACTS OR OMISSIONS OF ITS AUTHORIZED RESELLERS.
-THE CUSTOMER ACKNOWLEDGES THAT CONTENTSTACK HAS SET THE FEES AND ENTERED INTO THIS AGREEMENT AND ORDER FORMS IN RELIANCE UPON THE LIMITATION OF LIABILITY AND THE DISCLAIMERS OF WARRANTIES AND DAMAGES SET FORTH HEREIN AND THAT THE SAME FORM AN ESSENTIAL BASIS OF THE BARGAIN BETWEEN THE PARTIES.

 11.2 Disclaimer of Consequential Damages

-TO THE EXTENT NOT PROHIBITED BY LAW AND EXCEPT FOR CUSTOMER’S LIABILITY ARISING UNDER OR IN CONNECTION WITH SECTIONS 2 AND 3, AND CUSTOMER’S PAYMENT OBLIGATIONS UNDER SECTION 4, IN NO EVENT, SHALL EITHER PARTY OR THEIR RESPECTIVE AFFILIATES BE LIABLE FOR: (A) THE COST OF PROCUREMENT OF SUBSTITUTE SOFTWARE, GOODS OR SERVICES; (B) ANY LOSS OF PROFITS OR CONTRACTS; (C) ANY LOSS OF REVENUE OR BUSINESS OPPORTUNITY; (D) ANY LOSS OF ANTICIPATED SAVINGS; (E) ANY LOSS OF GOODWILL; (F) ANY LOSS OF, OR DAMAGE TO (INCLUDING CORRUPTION OF) DATA (INCLUDING CUSTOMER DATA); (G) ANY INTERRUPTION OF BUSINESS; OR (H) ANY INCIDENTAL, SPECIAL, CONSEQUENTIAL OR INDIRECT DAMAGES OF ANY KIND, IN EACH CASE EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE OR IF SUCH DAMAGE COULD HAVE BEEN REASONABLY FORESEEN OR IN THE CONTEMPLATION OF THE PARTIES AT THE EFFECTIVE DATE.
+TO THE EXTENT NOT PROHIBITED BY LAW EXCEPT FOR CUSTOMER’S LIABILITY ARISING UNDER OR IN CONNECTION WITH SECTIONS 2 AND 3, CUSTOMER’S PAYMENT OBLIGATIONS UNDER SECTION 4, IN NO EVENT SHALL EITHER PARTY BE LIABLE FOR THE COST OF PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES, ANY LOST PROFITS, REVENUE, OR DATA, INTERRUPTION OF BUSINESS OR FOR ANY INCIDENTAL, SPECIAL, CONSEQUENTIAL, OR INDIRECT DAMAGES OF ANY KIND, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE OR IF SUCH DAMAGE COULD HAVE BEEN REASONABLY FORESEEN.

 The parties expressly agree that if any of the exclusions in Section 11.2 are found to be invalid, illegal or unenforceable by a court of competent jurisdiction, a party’s aggregate liability shall (to the extent permitted by applicable law) be subject to the financial limit set out in Section 11.1.

 Contentstack may include Customer's name and logo in customer lists on Contentstack’s website and in marketing collateral.
-The customer also agrees to: (a) serve as a reference; (b) collaborate on press releases announcing or promoting the relationship; and (c) collaborate on case studies or other marketing collateral.
+Customer also agrees to: (a) serve as a reference; (b) collaborate on press releases announcing or promoting the relationship, and (c) collaborate on case studies or other marketing collateral.